 Losing consciousness in an accident, even for a few seconds, is a sign that your brain has received a bruise or possibly something worse.
 Even if you do not completely lose consciousness in an accident, but you feel a bit dazed or dizzy afterwards, there is still cause for concern and should be taken very seriously.
 Not all traumatic brain injuries are alike.
 Some symptoms of a brain injury may not become apparent or manifest for days or even weeks after a head injury.
-It is important to seek medical attention right away if you have hit your head or were knocked unconscious in an accident.
+It is important to seek medical attention right away if you have hit your head or lost consciousness during an accident.

 It is estimated that nearly 2.5 million people sustain brain injuries in the U.S. each year.
 Of those, 2.2 million people are treated in the emergency room, 280,000 are hospitalized, and almost 50,000 die because of traumatic brain injuries.
 The number of people who do not receive treatment for a traumatic brain injury is currently unknown at this time.